<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=742189152657625&amp;ev=PageView&amp;noscript=1">

 • Required training for some positions occurs in early June (tentative dates):

-• Adventure (Archery, Challenge Course, Nature Discovery): June 5-June 8
+• Adventure (Archery, Challenge Course, Nature Discovery): June 4-June 7

 • Some contracts available through late August

 What are my normal work hours?
-All positions require living and working on site Sunday through Friday/Saturday unless discussed with us during the interview process.
+All positions require living and working on site Sunday through Friday.
 Report time is 10:30 am every Sunday, and the week ends Friday afternoon when you are dismissed from Closing Meeting, typically by 4 pm.
 Breakfast is at 8:00 each morning, campers are typically in bed between 9-10 pm.

 What about weekends?
 Staff have most weekends free from approximately 4 pm Friday through 10:30 am Sunday.
 You may go home or stay on camp on the designated hill for that weekend.
 Staff will be required to work one weekend during their contract.
 Leadership staff are required to work multiple weekends per summer.
 Most Saturdays, there are camp-organized optional trips for staff.